vmnomad/terraform-azurerm-hub_and_spoke/README.md

 The Microsoft Tutorial: [Deploy and configure Azure Firewall and policy in a hybrid network using the Azure portal](https://docs.microsoft.com/en-au/azure/firewall/tutorial-hybrid-portal-policy) was used as a guideline when creating this module.

+## Warning

+Always make sure you destroy everything after you finished working with it.
+This module might be quite expensive for a lab use if left for a while.
+While VMs and VPN gatways are cheap, the Azure Firewall could be incur significant cost.
+You can check latest Azure pricing [here](https://azure.microsoft.com/en-us/pricing/calculator/)

 ## Usage

 There is an example inclued in the [Examples](./examples) folder